Lakshit-Chiranjiv/30-days-of-solidity/README.md

 ### DAY 10
 - Create function to return x raised to power y, x & y are passed through parameter

+### DAY 11
+- Create function to return 1 if number passed through parameter is palindrome ,else 0